Ackerson Meadow Restoration Project

 This project was funded in part by the donors of American Rivers, Bonneville Environmental Foundation, California Department of Fish and Wildlife, California Wildlife Conservation Board, Google (in association with their Water Stewardship pledge and strategy), National Park Foundation (provided by The Coca-Cola Company, The Coca-Cola Foundation, and Stericycle), National Park Service (provided by Bipartisan Infrastructure Law-Ecosystem Restoration, Concessions Franchise Fee, and NPS Operations), US Forest Service, and the Yosemite Conservancy (listed alphabetically).

-This project is supported by services from Cornflower Farms, Evan Wolf LLC, Hanford Applied Restoration and Conservation, Institute for Bird Populations, Randy Westmoreland Consulting, Stantec, and the Upper Colorado Center for Plant Diversity (listed alphabetically).
+This project was supported by services from Cornflower Farms, Evan Wolf LLC, Hanford Applied Restoration and Conservation, Institute for Bird Populations, Randy Westmoreland Consulting, Stantec, and the Upper Colorado Center for Plant Diversity (listed alphabetically).

 Implementation Timeline and Partnerships

-Restoration implementation for this project is planned between August 15, 2023 and October 31, 2023, with additional work in 2024, and final revegetation in 2025.
+Restoration implementation for this project was planned between late summer 2023 and spring 2025.

-Completion of both phases of the full fill alternative will immediately return self-sustaining hydrologic function to this 230-acre headwater meadow system.
-This restoration improves water quality and drinking water supply, increases groundwater storage, sequesters incredibly high rates of carbon, and improves wildlife habitat.
-The resulting healthy headwater system increases water security and helps to mitigate the impacts of drought and climate change for downstream communities within the Tuolumne River watershed, including the cities of Turlock, Modesto, and others.
+This restoration improves water quality and drinking water supply, increases groundwater storage, sequesters high rates of carbon, and improves wildlife habitat.
+The resulting healthy headwater system increases water security and helps to mitigate the impacts of drought and floods on downstream communities within the Tuolumne River watershed, including the cities of Turlock, Modesto, and others.
 In addition, the restoration benefits wildlife and multiple endangered species including the Great Gray Owl (North America’s largest owl), little Willow Flycatcher, and northwestern pond turtle.
 The project helps achieve goals of Executive Order N-82-20 for California State’s 30 by 30 Initiative, and helps the Sierra Meadow Partnership goal to restore 30,000 acres of meadow by 2030.

-Revegetation of project-related disturbed ground includes:
+Revegetation of project-related disturbed ground included:

-• Manual installation of 425,000 wetland container plants;
+• Manual installation of 434,000 wetland container plants;

-• Broadcast sowing of more than 733 pounds of native seed;
+• Broadcast sowing of more than 117 pounds of native seed;

 • 100% salvage and transplant of all existing willows onto the restored meadow surface, and;